Predictia/AQUA/docs/sphinx/source/core_components.rst

 An alternative is to maintain the vertical dimension when selecting a single level by specifying a list with one element, for example using `isel(nz1=[40])` instead of `isel(nz1=40)`.
-If level selection was performed at the `retrieve()` stage this is not a problem, since in that case the vertical level information is preserved by producing still 3D variables with a single vertical level.
+If level selection was performed at the `retrieve()` stage this is not a problem, since in that case the vertical level information is preserved by producing 3D variables with a single vertical level.

 Accessor